 To qualify for Chapter 13 in PA, you must:

-The rules for Chapter 13 bankruptcy in Pennsylvania are similar to a bankruptcy under Chapter 7 or Chapter 11.
+The rules for Chapter 13 bankruptcy in Philadelphia are similar to a bankruptcy under Chapter 7 or Chapter 11.
 For example, they require that:

 In a Chapter 13 bankruptcy, a lawyer can help you tailor a repayment plan that best suits your situation.
 They can fight for your rights and keep your interests at top of mind.
 The most common types of repayment plans under Chapter 13 are five-year payment plans and three-year payment plans: